 The ITF World Champions Dinner is an annual event that takes place in Paris during the Roland Garros fortnight.
-In 2015, it will be held on 2 June.
+In 2015, it was held on 2 June.

 The celebration brings together over 400 members of the tennis family to honour the ITF World Champions, who are recognised for their outstanding performance from the previous year.